adamff-dev/twitch-adfree-webos/README.md

 luna-send-pub -n 1 'luna://com.webos.service.eim/addDevice' '{"appId":"twitch.adamffdev.v1","pigImage":"","mvpdIcon":""}'
 ```

-This will make "YouTube AdFree" display as an eligible input application (next
+This will make "Twitch AdFree" display as an eligible input application (next
 to HDMI/Live TV, etc...), and, if it was the last selected input, it will be
 automatically launched when turning on the TV.